bernardm/todo-js/docs/README.md

 ### Prerequisites

-A global instance of mocha is used for testing.
+Setup a global instance of mocha for testing.
   ```sh
   npm install -g mocha
   ```

-A webserver is needed to load the JavaScript app.
+Setup a webserver to load the JavaScript app.
 Any webserver can be used.
 The usage steps provided assume `static-server` is installed.
   ```sh
   npm install -g static-server
   ```